giosakti/personal-site/content/notes/best-practices-tradeoffs/_index.md

 - This effort will have at least 2 benefits:
   - If later down the line we want to make our app multi-tenant.
   - If we want to reuse same DB for different environment.

+#### Ping or Liveness/Readiness Probe

+- It's generally a good practice to ensure all services have ping or liveness/readiness probe that also read or write from database